-The gluteus minimus is an important muscle in the buttock and there are many trigger points around gluteus minimus.
-This fan shaped muscle arises from the pelvis and attaches to the femur or the main leg bone.
+The gluteus minimus is an important muscle in the buttock and there are many gluteus minimus trigger points to treat.
+This fan-shaped muscle arises from the pelvis and attaches to the femur or the main leg bone.
 When you stand on one leg the gluteus minimus will contract to balance you.

 You can find myofascial triggers in the muscle by pressing into the soft tissue of the side of your hip or buttock area.
 It is best to lie on your side so the overlying gluteus medius muscle is relaxed.